jackc/surus/README.md

     end

     User.create :properties => { :favorite_color => "green", :results_per_page => 20 }
+    User.create :properties => { :favorite_colors => ["green", "blue", "red"] }

-Even though the underlying hstore can only use strings for keys and values (and NULL for values) Surus can successfully maintain type for integers, floats, bigdecimals, and dates.
+Even though the underlying hstore can only use strings for keys and values (and NULL for values) Surus can successfully maintain type for integers, floats, bigdecimals, dates, and any value that YAML can serialize.
 It does this by storing an extra key value pair (or two) to maintain type information.

+Because it falls back to YAML serialization for complex types, this means that nested data structures can be serialized to an hstore.
+In other words, any hash that can be serialized with the normal Rails YAML serialization can be serialized with Surus.
+But you can get the benefits of PostgreSQL indexing on the top level keys and values for free.

 Hstores can be searched with helper scopes.